cadeyrn/newtaboverride/README.md

 }
 ```

-This example forces New Tab Override to open `https://www.soeren-hentzschel.at` in every new tab and to set the focus to
+This example forces New Tab Override to open `https://www.soeren-hentzschel.at` in every new tab and place the focus
-the website instead of the address bar.
+on the website instead of the address bar.

 ### Permissions

-New Tab Override needs several permissions to work properly.
-Some permissions are mandatory, some are optional.
-To offer
+New Tab Override requires several permissions to work properly.
+Some are mandatory, some are optional, and Firefox does
-full transparency, this overview also lists "silent" permissions.
+not prompt for some of them.

-#### mandatory permissions
+#### Mandatory Permissions

-New Tab Override will not work without the following permissions:
+New Tab Override will not work as intended without the following permissions:

-##### access browser history
+##### Access browser history

-The permission to access the browser history is needed to prevent spammy "moz-extension://" entries in your browsing
+This permission is required to prevent spammy `moz-extension://` entries from being added to the browsing history every
-history every time you open a new tab.
-There is no way to prevent this without this permission.
+time you open a new tab.

-##### access recently closed tabs
+##### Access recently closed tabs

-The permission to access recently closed tabs is needed so that New Tab Override can remove internally closed new tab
+This permission is required so that New Tab Override can remove internally closed new tab pages from Firefox's recently
-pages from Firefox's recently closed tabs list when the option to set the focus to the website is used.
+closed tabs list when the option to set the focus to the website is used.

-##### access browser tabs
+##### Access browser tabs

-The permission to access the browser tabs is needed so that New Tab Override can jump to the settings page if it’s
+This permission is required so that New Tab Override can focus the settings page if it is already open in another tab
-already open in another tab when you click the button to open the extension’s settings.
+instead of opening it again.

-##### read and modify browser settings
+##### Read and modify browser settings

-The permission to read and modify browser settings is needed to change the position of new tabs and for the option to
+This permission is required to change the position of new tabs and to use the option that automatically opens the
-automatically use your home page as new tab page.
+current homepage as the new tab page.

-#### optional permissions
+#### Optional Permissions

-These permissions are not needed to install and use New Tab Override:
+This permission is not required to install and use New Tab Override, but the extension will request it at runtime when

-##### access data for www.soeren-hentzschel.at
+needed:

-The permission to access data for www.soeren-hentzschel.at is only needed if you enable the option to see the latest
+##### Access data for www.soeren-hentzschel.at

-news about Mozilla as new tab page.
-If enabled, New Tab Override reads the feed of www.soeren-hentzschel.at to show you
+This permission is only required if you enable the option to show the latest Mozilla news as the new tab page.
+If
-the latest news.
+enabled, New Tab Override reads the feed from www.soeren-hentzschel.at to display the latest news.

-#### silent permissions
+#### Silent Permissions

-New Tab Override requires additional permissions, but Firefox does not prompt requests for the following:
+New Tab Override requires additional permissions, but Firefox does not prompt for the following:

 ##### cookies

-The cookies permission is needed to prevent the loss of container information if the container tabs feature of Firefox
+The cookies permission is required to preserve container information when New Tab Override is used together with
-is used.
+Firefox container tabs.

 ##### menus

-The menus permission is needed for providing an entry in the tools menu for accessing New Tab Override's settings.
+The menus permission is required to provide a menu entry in the "Tools" menu for accessing the settings page.

 ##### storage

-The storage permission is needed so that New Tab Override can store settings such as your new tab page and read
+The storage permission is required to save settings such as your selected new tab page and to read
 enterprise-managed settings provided through Firefox policies.

 ## Download